SeaDve/Mousai/README.md

   <img src="screenshots/Mousai-preview.png" alt="Preview"/>
 </p>

-## Description
+Discover songs you are aching to know with an easy-to-use interface.

-Mousai is a simple application that can identify song like Shazam.
-It can identify both its title and artist.
+Mousai is a simple application that can identify songs similar to Shazam.
+Just click the listen button, and then wait a few seconds.
+It will magically return the title and artist of that song!

 Note: This uses the API of audd.io, so it is necessary to login to their site to get more trials.

+Why you will love Mousai?
+* 🎵 Identify the title and artist of the song within seconds.
+* 🎸 Store the identified song with the Album art in history.
+* 🌐 Play the identified song in your browser.
+* 📱 Easy-to-use user interface.
+* ⌨️ User-friendly keyboard shortcuts.

+## 🌈 AudD

+AudD is a music recognition API that makes Mousai possible.
+For more information, you can check their [Privacy Policy](https://audd.io/privacy/) and [Terms of Services](https://audd.io/terms/).

-## Building from source
+## 🏗️ Building from source

-### GNOME Builder (Recommended)
+### GNOME Builder
 GNOME Builder is the environment used for developing this application.
 It can use Flatpak manifests to create a consistent building and running environment cross-distro.
 Thus, it is highly recommended you use it.

 1. Download [GNOME Builder](https://flathub.org/apps/details/org.gnome.Builder).
 2. In Builder, click the "Clone Repository" button at the bottom, using `https://github.com/SeaDve/Mousai.git` as the URL.
 3. Click the build button at the top once the project is loaded.

-### Manual with meson
+### Meson
 ```
 git clone https://github.com/SeaDve/Mousai.git
 cd Mousai